Is Your Medicare Cost Plan Ending?

 However, you can only switch your Medicare Part D Prescription Drug coverage during the Annual Enrollment Period (AEP).

 Are insurance companies offering alternatives to Medicare Cost Plans?

 Many recognized insurance companies have expanded their options in areas that previously had Medicare Cost Plans.
 During the Annual Enrollment Period, it’s possible that you saw additional Medicare plans from existing companies and offerings for plans from companies that are new to your area.

 Cost-conscious individuals with a Cost Plan may benefit by considering a Medicare Advantage Plan, also known as Medicare Part C. It includes all the benefits of Original Medicare and can also include extra features such as emergency care, wellness programs, Medicare Part D, as well as other benefits.
 The main difference from a Medicare Cost Plan is that you must use in-network providers for your care.

-One benefit of Medicare Advantage plans is that they include out-of-pocket limits.
-Original Medicare does not include an out-of-pocket spending maximum.
-This means that your copays or coinsurance can continue to add up with no limit.
-A Medicare Advantage plan does include such a cap.
-Because private companies offer Medicare Advantage plans, CMS rules require an out-of-pocket limit for plans of $7,550.3 Some plans may offer even lower caps.
+One benefit of Medicare Advantage plans is that they include out-of-pocket limits, which Original Medicare does not include.
+This means that there is a cap to how much you’ll pay towards your copays or coinsurance in a plan year.
+CMS rules require an out-of-pocket limit for Medicare Advantage plans of $8,850.
+Some plans may offer even lower caps.